7 Healthy Reasons to Eat More Cantaloupe This Summer

-Read the fine print on your favourite facial moisturizer and you’re likely to find “stabilized retinol,” also knows as vitamin A, among the ingredients.
-Research shows that the antioxidant has been proven to improve sun-damaged skin as well as repair, moisturize, and stabilize skin’s collagen production.
+Read the fine print on your favourite facial moisturizer and you’re likely to find “stabilized retinol,” also known as vitamin A, among the ingredients.
+Research published in the Journal of Cosmetic Dermatology suggests that applying the antioxidant to your skin can slow down the aging process.
 While using skincare products high in vitamins A and C, which also contributes to photoprotection, are important, isolating the nutrients is not as beneficial as eating a whole food, says Majumdar.
 “Finding a food high in vitamin A, C, and fluid such as cantaloupe is the hat trick.”
 To boost the health benefits of eating foods rich in vitamin A, she suggests combining them with healthy fats like olive oil, avocado, or almonds.
 Eating cantaloupe with these foods can help with the absorption of vitamin A because it is a fat-soluble vitamin, she explains.
 “Think about having cantaloupe in a salad drizzled with olive oil, as a snack with a handful of almonds, or combined with a piece of salmon.”

-Eating cantaloupe is not only a refreshing, low-calorie dessert, its high-water content helps keep you hydrated, especially on hot summer days or after an intense workout.
+One of the more surprising ways cantaloupe benefits your health has nothing to do with its vitamin or mineral content.
+It turns out cantaloupe’s high-water content helps keep you hydrated, especially on hot summer days or after an intense workout.
 “Cantaloupe is high in potassium, an electrolyte that we lose when we sweat,” says Ginger Hultin, RD, spokesperson for the Academy of Nutrition and Dietetics.
 Eating cantaloupe or other foods high in potassium as a post-workout snack helps our body recover and lessens the chance for muscle cramps and fatigue.

 A mounting body of research shows that eating the right foods can help ward off age-related macular degeneration (AMD), the leading cause of legal blindness in people over age 60, according to the American Optometric Association.
 Studies show that the development of the disease is linked to depleted macular pigment, the retinal layer that filters out harmful blue light waves and reduces the number of free radicals in the macular area.
 “Antioxidants like zeazanthin and lutein found in cantaloupe have been shown to protect the eye and scavenge free radicals in the retina,” says Hultin.
-Another study shows that eating three servings of fruit a day affects eye health and decreases the risk of age-related macular degeneration.
+Another study published in the European Journal of Clinical Nutrition indicates that eating more fruits and vegetables could protect a person from developing age-related macular degeneration.
 As an added boost, vitamin C, also found in cantaloupe, has been shown to slow the progression of cataracts.

 Cantaloupe contains both soluble and insoluble fibre, which work together for bowel health, helping to prevent constipation and maintain a healthy digestive tract.
 “Cantaloupe, as well as other foods with fibre, act as food for gut bacteria,” says Majumdar.
 Having a healthy digestive tract helps ward off conditions such as diverticulitis and irritable bowel syndrome, and eating a high-fibre diet has been shown to reduce the risk of colon cancer.
 The Institute of Medicine recommends consuming 21 to 38 grams of fibre daily (depending on calorie needs, age, and sex), and cantaloupe offers about 1.5 grams of fibre in one cup of melon balls.
 “Eating foods that contain fibre rather than taking a fibre supplement helps us get different types of fibre,” says Majumdar.